 Recognising and regretting his overbearing tone, Henry reverted to his previously and characteristically calm demeanour.
 “I am sorry, sister, for my words – I did not mean to cause any fright, and certainly have no anger at you.
 May the Lord forgive my temper.
 What business has the abbot with you?”

 The nun gave the barest of nods in acknowledgement, her fear not fully tamed by the knight’s assurance.
 “He suspected an infiltration of the Crutched brothers.
 He sent me to warn El, so she would keep an eye out.”
-The hazel-eyed woman looked to her feet.
-“My warning wasn’t enough,” she said, mournfully.
+Mournfully she looked to her feet.
+“My warning wasn’t enough.”

 “Where did you find El?
 And how did you know it was her?” he asked her.

 “The abbot told me where she would be, and what she looked like.
-The rest was straightforward,” replied the nun.
+The rest was straightforward.”

 Henry was dubious.
 One of El’s strengths was that she was so unremarkable in appearance.
-And yet, there was something about her, he thought.
+And yet, there was something about her.
 He was not sure what it was, though.